2025 Preakness Stakes Betting Guide

 Off-Track Betting Venues (OTBs)

-OTBs are retail terminals, kiosks, or storefronts that are related to local racetracks and allow bettors to place wagers – and often view simulcast races – on television monitors.
+OTBs are retail terminals, kiosks, or storefronts that are related to local racetracks and allow players to place wagers – and often view simulcast races – on television monitors.
 The Preakness Stakes is naturally one of the biggest movers and shakers for domestic US OTBs.

 These mobile portals are accessible via any device, whether you have the smallest iPhone or the biggest iPad or Android.
 Even better, their dynamic, responsive designs mean you get a custom racebook presentation no matter what.

 There are no downloads or updates to worry about, and you can place bets from anywhere in the USA since there are no geo-fencing restrictions.
-This means that the Preakness Stakes is truly a national phenomenon not just for fans of the Sport of Kings but for casual and serious horse bettors everywhere.
+All you need is a modern smartphone or tablet, an Internet connection, and a membership at one of the top horse betting sites listed here.

 What Is The Preakness Stakes?

 The Preakness Stakes is the second leg of the US Triple Crown of Thoroughbred Racing, and after Kentucky Derby betting, it turns the biggest handle of any horse race in the country.
-Usually, the Derby winner will be the favorite to win the Preakness, with both fans and bettors high on the hog – or high on their high horses! – because of the always-exciting potential for a new Triple Crown champion.
+Usually, the Derby winner will be the favorite to win the race, with both fans and bettors high on the hog – or high on their high horses! – because of the always-exciting potential for a new Triple Crown champion.

 If the winner of the Kentucky Derby is considered a very strong horse, he or she will usually be favored by a wide margin to win the Preakness.
 And if he actually pulls off the win, Belmont Stakes betting takes everything to a whole new level, as the Belmont is the last leg of the Triple Crown series.